newrouge/newrouge.github.io/_posts/2020-8-6-Keykoolol.md

                      41414141414141414141414141414141
 ```

-Once this hash is computed, the code decrypts the serial using AES-NI instruction `aesdec` for several rounds, and checks, byte per byte, that the decryption result is equal to the hash.
+Once this hash is computed, the code encrypts the serial using AES-NI instruction `aesdec` for several rounds, and checks, byte per byte, that the decryption result is equal to the hash.
-The basic block realizing the decryption is here:
+The basic block realizing the encryption is here:

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/keykoolol/aesni.png)
 {: refdef}

-The `xmm` registers are 128 bits register, so we are using AES 128.
+The `xmm` registers are 128 bits registers, so we are using AES 128.
 We will therefore name each 16 bytes line in the serial, as they will correspond to actual encryption blocks:
 ```
 Username:           ecsc
 Serial:             9f96d7f6380d729ffad1f09783706997 - l1